franklinosuji2-afk/cloud-resume-tracker/README.md

 ##  How to Deploy
 1. Clone repo & `cd terraform`
-2. Run `terraform init && terraform apply`
+2. Run `terraform init && terraform apply´
 3. Upload `frontend/` to S3
 4. Open the CloudFront URL